Degree RequirementADN/ASN or BSN

-Holistic Nursing refers to a kind of nursing practice that focuses on treating the patient as a whole as opposed to merely treating the symptoms of their present condition.
-A holistic nurse, also called a complementary health nurse, is a board-certified RN who takes a mind-body-spirit-emotion approach to the practice of traditional nursing.
-Holistic nurses often employ alternative forms of medicine alongside traditional Western medicine in their practice.
+Holistic/Complementary Nursing refers to a kind of nursing practice that focuses on treating the patient as a whole as opposed to merely treating the symptoms of their present condition.
+A holistic/complementary nurse is a board-certified RN who takes a mind-body-spirit-emotion approach to the practice of traditional nursing.
+Holistic/Complementary nurses often employ alternative forms of medicine alongside traditional Western medicine in their practice.
 This may include dietary advice, therapeutic massage, breathwork, and meditation therapy.
 Those practicing holistic nursing often will encourage patients to integrate self-care, self-responsibility, spirituality, and reflection into their lives so as to help maintain a proper balance of mind, body, and spirit.

-What Are the Educational Requirements for Holistic Nurses?
+What Are the Schooling Requirements for Holistic Nurses?

-Like RNs, holistic nurses must attend college or university to obtain their BSN or ADN.
+Like RNs, holistic/complementary nurses must attend college or university to obtain their BSN or ADN.
 After obtaining a BSN or ADN, nurses are subsequently eligible to sit for their state's NCLEX-RN examination.
-Holistic nurses, like RNs, are required to pass the National Council Licensure Examination (NCLEX-RN) before they are permitted to work.
-Both a BSN and ADN can lead to entry-level nursing positions; however, the majority of employers will favor candidates that have earned their bachelor's degree.
-Although it isn't explicitly required to become a holistic nurse, some RNs who wish to advance in the holistic nursing field will choose to enroll in master's programs with concentrations that focus on holistic nursing.
-These degrees often will lead to higher paying positions.
+Holistic/Complementary nurses, like RNs, are required to pass the National Council Licensure Examination (NCLEX-RN) before they are permitted to work.
+Both a BSN and ADN can lead to entry-level nursing positions; however, the majority of employers will favor candidates who have earned their bachelor's degree.
+Although it isn't explicitly required to become a holistic/complementary nurse, some RNs who wish to advance in the holistic nursing field will choose to enroll in master's programs with concentrations that focus on holistic nursing.
+These degrees often will lead to higher-paying positions, such as Holistic Nurse Practitioner.

 Are Any Certifications or Credentials Needed?